 The Board recognizes the right of employees to participate in public affairs.
-Upon request to the Secretary Treasurer, an employee shall be granted leave of absence without pay to allow that employee to stand as a candidate in federal, provincial or municipal elections.
+Upon request to the Secretary Treasurer, an employee shall be granted leave of absence without pay to allow that employee to stand as a candidate in federal, provincial, Band Council, Indigenous elections or municipal elections.
 An employee who is elected to public office shall, upon request, be granted leave of absence without pay and without seniority accumulation during the term of office.